Chicago Theatre: Architecture

 The structure is seven stories tall and fills nearly one half of a city block.
-The 60 ft wide by six-story tall triumphal arch motif of the State Street façade has been journalistically compared to the l'Arc de Triomphe in Paris.
+The 60 ft wide by six-story tall triumphal arch motif of the State Street façade has been journalistically compared to the Arc de Triomphe in Paris.
 The central arch-headed window adapts the familiar motif of Borromini's false-perspective window reveals of the top floor of Palazzo Barberini, Rome.
 The coat of arms of the Balaban and Katz chain—two horses holding ribbons of 35 mm film in their mouths outlined by a border of film reels—is set inside a circular Tiffany stained glass window inside the arch.
 The exterior of the building is covered in off-white architectural terracotta supplied by the Northwestern Terra Cotta Company with Neo-Baroque stucco designs by the McNulty Brothers.

 The interior shows French Baroque influence from the Second French Empire.
-The grand lobby, five stories high and surrounded by gallery promenades at the mezzanine and balcony levels, is influence by the Royal Chapel at Versailles.
+The grand lobby, five stories high and surrounded by gallery promenades at the mezzanine and balcony levels, is influenced by the Royal Chapel at Versailles.
 The grand staircase is patterned from the grand stair of the Paris Opera House and ascends to the various balcony levels.
 Marshall Field and Company supplied interior decorations including drapes and furniture.
 The crystal chandeliers and bronze light fixtures fitted with Steuben glass shades were designed and built by Victor Pearlman and Co.

 The stage dimensions exceed 60 ft in width and 30 ft in depth.
 The orchestra pit is approximately 6 ft below stage level, 54 ft wide at the stage lip, with a depth of 15 ft at center.
 An adjustable pit filler can be used for performances requiring other levels.

 At the time of the building's 1978 application for the National Register of Historic Places designation, the venue's marquee had been replaced twice.
 The original marquee was basic and facilitated two lines of text for announcements.
 The 1922–23 marquee had ornate "flashing pinwheels, swirls and garlands of colored lights".
 It also included "milk glass letter attraction boards, and CHICAGO in large letters on three sides".
 The 1949 replacement was similar to the second marquee, but its attraction boards were larger and the oversized CHICAGO lettering only appeared on the front.
 Until Balaban and Katz' 1969 sale to the American Broadcasting Company, their name was on the marquee.
 The entire marquee was replaced in 1994, but retains the look of its predecessor.
 In 2004, the original marquee was donated to the Smithsonian Institution.
 The marquee is featured in numerous movies and TV shows set in Chicago, and its neon font was used in the title of the 2002 film Chicago.